conjurinc/apidocs/api.md

 |404|Resource not found|

 + Parameters
-    + account: demo (string) - organization account name
+    + account: conjur (string) - organization account name
     + kind: layer (string) - kind of the resource, for example 'variable' or 'host'
-    + id: jenkins/slaves (string) - ID of the resource to show
+    + id: redis (string) - ID of the resource to show

 + Request (application/json)
     + Headers